-In May, the Centers for Disease Control and Prevention reported that the number of reported tick-borne diseases has more than doubled in 13 years, and 82 percent of the tick-borne illnesses tracked during that period were Lyme.
+In May 2018, the Centers for Disease Control and Prevention announced that the number of reported tick-borne diseases has more than doubled in 13 years, and 82 percent of the tick-borne illnesses tracked during that period were Lyme.

 But with so much information―and so many ticks―out there, figuring out how to effectively protect yourself can feel overwhelming.
 We’ve rounded up 20 ways you can reduce your exposure to tick bites―from easy tips you can use immediately to the places on your body ticks most like to hide to how you can create a “tick-free yard” for your home.

 4 Things to Do Right Now

 - Use an effective insect repellent.
 The CDC recommends repellents containing DEET, picaridin, or oil of lemon eucalyptus.
 Find the repellent that’s right for you.

 - Wear appropriate clothing when outdoors.
 Long-sleeved shirts, long pants, socks, and hats are especially critical in grassy, brushy, or wooded areas.